Alexgolshtein/warp-ctc/README.md

 From within a new warp-ctc clone you could build WarpCTC like this:

-You may clone the original repo (git clone https://github.com/SeanNaren/warp-ctc.git) and follow the nex steps or clone thes repo.
+You may clone the original repo (git clone https://github.com/SeanNaren/warp-ctc.git) and follow the next steps or clone thes repo.

 ```cmd
 git clone https://github.com/Alexgolshtein/warp-ctc.git